 The components of the index are reviewed every quarter.
 Companies in the FTSE 250 index, which have reached a capitalisation that would place them in the top 90 companies in the FTSE 100 Index, are promoted into the index.

 At the time of writing, the largest five companies in the index were HSBC, Royal Dutch Shell, Vodafone Group, and GlaxoSmithKline.
+You can find a full list of FTSE100 constituents here.

 The index opens at 08.00 UK time, and closes at 16.30.
 Some market makers will continue to quote prices on this index both in advance of the opening time, and after closing time, as there are also futures contracts available to trade outside normal trading hours.